5 Benefits of Mandalas

 Creativity and mandalas

 One interesting thing about mandalas is their strong link to creativity.
 They let you have absolute freedom with the colors and shapes.
-In other words, they make it easier to be creative, and are a great source of new ideas.
-On top of that, every shape and color symbolizes unconscious aspects about you.
+In other words, they make it easier to be creative and are a great source of new ideas.
+On top of that, every shape and color symbolizes unconscious aspects of you.
 Here are some of their meanings:

 • Red.
 Passion, sensuality, strength, power, and aggressiveness.
 The first chakra.